Search programs

 Online Human Services Degree Program Frequently Asked Questions

-How do I apply to an online human service degree program?
+How do I apply to an online human services degree program?

 To ensure they submit the correct supporting materials without missing a deadline, students should contact the school’s admissions department.
-Generally, online bachelor’s in human services degree programs must have the following:
+Generally, online human services degree programs require the following materials:

-• Standardized test scores, if necessary, may include the Scholastic Aptitude Test (SAT) or the American College Testing (ACT) for bachelor programs and the Graduate Record Exam (GRE) for master programs.
+• Standardized test scores, if necessary, may include the Scholastic Aptitude Test (SAT) or the American College Testing (ACT) for bachelor’s programs and the Graduate Record Exam (GRE) for master’s programs

 Colleges generally accept applications and all other required materials electronically.
-Undergraduate students can complete the Common Application to apply to multiple schools with one application.
+Undergraduate students can complete the Common Application to apply to multiple schools at once.

 How much does an online human services degree program cost?

 The cost of an online human services degree program will vary based on a few different factors.
 Private schools typically charge higher tuition rates than public universities.
-However, public school tuition may differ based on whether a student is in-state or out-of-state.
+However, public schools often charge out-of-state students a much higher tuition rate than in-state students.

 Schools also typically charge online students additional fees for technical support and learning technology, student support services, library resources, labs, and more.
 Other common expenses include textbooks and supplies, application fees, standardized tests, and official transcripts.

-How long does it take to earn an online human services degree program?
+How long does it take to complete an online human services degree program?

 A bachelor’s degree requires at least 120 credit hours, usually taking full-time students four years to complete.
 Master’s programs require a minimum of 30 credit hours, which can be completed in one to two years of full-time study.

 However, several factors can affect program duration.
-Part-time students need more time to complete their degrees, while students enrolled in accelerated or degree-completion programs will need less time.
+Part-time students need more time to earn their degrees, while students enrolled in accelerated or degree-completion programs will need less time.

 The delivery format of an online program also matters.
 Some online programs are asynchronous, meaning students can complete them independently.
 Others are synchronous, with students taking scheduled classes at a pre-determined pace.